MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-staged-rollout.md

 # Migrate to cloud authentication using Staged Rollout

 Staged Rollout allows you to selectively test groups of users with cloud authentication capabilities like Microsoft Entra multifactor authentication, Conditional Access, Identity Protection for leaked credentials, Identity Governance, and others, before cutting over your domains.
 This article discusses how to make the switch.

-Before you begin the Staged Rollout, however, you should consider the implications if one or more of the following conditions is true:
+Before you begin the Staged Rollout, you should consider the implications if one or more of the following conditions is true:

 -  You're currently using an on-premises Multi-Factor Authentication Server.
 -  You're using smart cards for authentication.
 -  Your current server offers certain federation-only features.
+-  You're moving from a third-party federation solution to managed services.

 Before you try this feature, we suggest that you review our guide on choosing the right authentication method.
 For more information, see the "Comparing methods" table in [Choose the right authentication method for your Microsoft Entra hybrid identity solution](./choose-ad-authn.md#comparing-methods).